htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`PRIORITY_HALFLIFE`, an exponential half-life value.
 The default is one day.
-If a user that has user priority of 100 and is utilizing 100 machines removes all his/her jobs, one day later that user’s priority will be 50, and two days later the priority will be 25.
+If a user that has user priority of 100 and is utilizing 100 machines removes all his/her jobs, one day later that user's priority will be 50, and two days later the priority will be 25.

 HTCondor enforces that each user gets his/her fair share of machines according to user priority both when allocating machines which become